KRISHNA-5478/MoodMelody/README.md

 - Spotify for providing the music API
 - TextBlob for sentiment analysis capabilities
-- Font Awesome for the icons used in the UI
+- Font Awesome for the icons used in the UI"# MoodMelody"